 However, Castor then went on a rambling and seemingly ill-prepared argument, where at times he even appeared to concede to the Democrats’ dubious narrative on the election being free from fraud (it wasn’t).
 “The American people just spoke and they just changed administrations,” Castor asserted, adding that the American people were smart enough to “pick a new administration if they don’t like the old one, and they just did.”

-Castor’s display was so bad that Trump’s former defense lawyer from the first impeachment, Alan Dershowitz, exclaimed, “I have no idea what he’s doing.
+Castor’s display was so bad that Trump’s former defense lawyer from the first impeachment, former Harvard Law professor Alan Dershowitz (who supported Hillary Clinton), exclaimed, “I have no idea what he’s doing.
 I have no idea why he’s saying what he’s saying.”
 Dershowitz further noted, “He’s introducing himself: ‘I’m a nice guy.
 I like my senators.
 I know my senators.
 Senators are great people.’
 Come on.
 The American people are entitled to an argument, a constitutional argument.”

 Trump was reportedly “furious” and “beyond angry” over Castor’s abysmal display, and who could blame him?
 Castor certainly made no headway against the Democrats’ dubious and emotionally charged impeachment gambit.
 In fact, if anything he helped the Democrats, who picked up a few Republicans in the vote over the question of the impeachment’s constitutionality, which passed 56-44.